nzilberstein/Repulsive-score-distillation-RSD-/README.md

 ## Acknowledgments

-Credits go to a few repos that we used: particle guidance (https://github.com/gcorso/particle-guidance/tree/main), prolific dreamear 2d (https://github.com/yuanzhi-zhu/prolific_dreamer2d) and RED-diff (https://github.com/NVlabs/RED-diff/tree/master).
+Credits go to a few repos that we used as templates: particle guidance (https://github.com/gcorso/particle-guidance/tree/main), prolific dreamear 2d (https://github.com/yuanzhi-zhu/prolific_dreamer2d) and RED-diff (https://github.com/NVlabs/RED-diff/tree/master).
 For text-to-3D, we used the threestudio framework (https://github.com/threestudio-project/threestudio).